 Selecting the Right Diamond Verification Instrument

 The selection of a Diamond Verification Instrument can be a daunting task.
 The number of instruments available in the market with different capabilities and at different prices makes it hard to select the right instrument for your operation.
 The ASSURE Directory has been developed to provide you with objective information about Diamond Verification Instruments so you can choose the right one for your operations.
-Click here to find a short summary of the ASSURE Tested instruments.
+Click here to find a short summary of the ASSURE Tested instruments and the results from the tests with the ASSURE Core sample (loose stones) and ASSURE Smalls sample (loose stones).

 Before you choose which instrument to buy, you should consider the following: